 She hung her head like a chastised puppy and slunk out of the room, face burning with embarrassment and anger.
-No one dared look at her as she tidied her desk, watered her creamy white orchid with shaking hands, turned out the light in her office and, walking fast in her spike heels with head high, escaping more humiliation.
-No one was going to watch her fall down any terrifying rabbit hole.
-Jarrod observed Tessa with two fingers gingerly feeling a tiny bruise on his cheek.
+No one dared look at her as she tidied her desk, watered her creamy white orchid with shaking hands, turned out the light in her office then walked very fast in her spike heels with head high to escape one more second of humiliation.
+No one was going to see her fall down, certainly not into any terrifying emotional rabbit hole.
+Jarrod observed Tessa with two fingers gingerly touching a tiny bruise on his cheek.
 He shook his head, turned away.
-He hoped she’d get a grip.
+He sure hoped she’d get a grip.

 There certainly was no dependable internet connection at Cliffside Court or surrounds.
 Anyone would think this was not the place for her, such a step down in the world according to friends and family–why didn’t she take a month’s cruise to the south of France, for example?
 Find her way to a spa resort on St. Lucia?
 It was a getaway she needed, a break from a job that had begun to take her apart, her composure and authority disturbed like silky threads torn free of a fine embroidered work.
 She was VP of a well-tuned interior design business, after all; anyone would need a serious time out after ten years running.
 But at a blink-and-you’ll-miss-it spot on the road?